Many motorcyclists enjoy riding with their spouse or friend on the back of their bike. But what happens in the unfortunate case of an accident?

-Well, if you were injured in a motorcycle collision (or car accident) you may be concerned that you have to file an injury claim against your friend or family member.
+If you were injured in a motorcycle collision (or car accident) you may be concerned that you have to file an injury claim against your friend or family member.
 But it is important to understand that your loved one will not suffer because of this.

-The most important thing to understand – you should contact an attorney immediately that can help you understand the legal process.
+You should contact an attorney immediately that can help you understand the legal process.
 If you were injured and need to continue to receive medical care, you are going to put yourself in a tight financial situation if you do not do something about it immediately.
 Medical bills add up quickly and you can avoid a lot of hassle if you get all of the necessary information up front about your legal options.
 Contact an experienced personal injury attorney in the state that you were injured in.

-If you were injured in Washington state, contact award-winning personal injury attorney Chris Davis.
+If you were injured in Washington State, contact award-winning personal injury Attorney Chris Davis.
 Mr. Davis has nearly 20 years of experience in working with his clients in motorcycle accident claims.
-Call Davis Law Group at (206) 727-4000 and schedule your free no obligation consultation today.
+Call Davis Law Group at (206) 727-4000 and schedule your free, no obligation consultation today.